GrishonNganga/Desiiignr/README.md

 # Desiiigner

-Instagram.
-Only better...-ish.
+Platform for web artisans can submit their projects and other like minded fellows can rate and give them feedback on the same.

 #### By **Grishon Gikima**

 ## Description

 A user can:
-* View posts from other users.
+* View sites submitted by other users.
-* Like and comment on people's posts.
+* Rate other people's projects (Based on 1.
+Design 2.Usability 3.
+Content).
-* Upload your their own posts
+* Submit their own projects.
-* Follow their favorite creaters.

 ## Setup/Installation Requirements